hugoocoto/vicel/docs/vicel_reference.typ

   [Todo: expand formula reference], [], [],
 )

+=== Builtin functions
+Builtin functions can be called in formulas.
+It takes numbers, text or cells as arguments and return a value.
+- *sum(...)*: Sum zero or more arguments and return the result as if adding it one by one.
+- *mul(...)*: Multiply zero or more arguments.
+- *avg(...)*: Get the average of zero or more values.
+- *count(...)*: Get the number of non empty arguments.
+- *min(...)*: Get the min number between arguments.
+- *max(...)*: Get the max number between arguments.
+- *if(cond, iftrue [, else])*: Get the value depending on the condition.
+- *color(color, cells [, ...])*: Apply color to one or more cells
+- *colorb(color, cells [, ...])*: Apply color if not done yet to one or more cells
+- *literal(v)*: Evaluates to v, literally.
+Can be used to store numbers as strings.

+Functions accepts ranges as parameters.
+They are two valid cells separated by a `:`.
+For example, `sum(A0:A9)` is the same as sum the first 10 numbers in row `A`.

 === Advanced write: write and move
 There is a builtin feature to automatically move before insert text.
 It is useful if you need to input a big amount of data in a given direction.
 The idea